0leksandr/sshmirror/README.md

 #### Example usage:
 - download binary for your OS and architecture [here](https://github.com/0leksandr/sshmirror/releases/latest) (please note: initially developed for Linux-amd64, not tested on other platforms, thus may not work properly there)
-- ensure, that you have `ssh` and `rsync` binaries installed system-wide:
+- ensure, that you have `ssh` and `rsync` binaries installed system-wide (locally, and on remote server):
   ```shell script
   sudo apt-get install ssh rsync
   ```